rust-lang/book/src/ch17-02-concurrency-with-async.md

 With the updated code in Listing 17-11, the messages get printed at 500-millisecond intervals, rather than all in a rush after 2 seconds.

-The program still never exits, though, because of the way `while let` loop interacts with `trpl::join`:
+The program still never exits, though, because of the way the `while let` loop interacts with `trpl::join`:

 - The future returned from `trpl::join` completes only once _both_ futures